Sockalingam29/memory-lane/README.md

 - Improving loading speed.
 - Removing the image from the form once the post is created.
 - Displaying a spinner until the page is loaded with the updated information.
+- Displaying an error message if the uploaded image is more than the limit.